-Long Code vs. Short Code Texting: Which is Right for Your Business?
+Long Code vs. Short Code Texting: Which is Best for Your Business?

-This presents a huge opportunity for businesses to engage with their customers and differentiate their experience from competitors in a more personal and effective way, as 75% of consumers are ОК with receiving SMS messages from brands (after opting in).
+This presents a massive opportunity for your business to differentiate your brand from your competitors by engaging with your customers and in a more personal and effective way.
+Did you know that 75% of consumers are ОК with receiving SMS messages from brands after opting in?

 SMS Long Codes are traditional 10-digit phone numbers (Ex.
-512-501-5940) that are mostly used to send and receive text messages between personal mobile phones.
+512-501-5940), primarily used to send and receive text messages between personal mobile phones.

-There are a variety of ways businesses are using long code phone numbers to text with customers.
-Smaller businesses sometimes use their personal mobile phones, but that approach is not ideal because it’s not efficient and it is difficult to manage.
+There are a variety of ways businesses are using long code phone numbers to text with their customers.
+Smaller organizations sometimes use their personal mobile phones, but this approach is not ideal because it is inefficient and difficult to manage, not to mention unprofessional.

-When businesses use a texting solution, they are often provided with a long code phone number that they can use for texting.
-Additionally, some texting providers can enable texting on existing business landline phone numbers, making it easy for customers to communicate either by text or phone call.
+With a texting solution, you can purchase a long code phone number to use for SMS purposes.
+Additionally, some texting providers can enable texting on your existing business landline phone numbers, making it easier for your customers to recognize the number texting them.

 Common use cases for long code texting include: